-1. Read the safety information beginning on page v and "Installation guidelines" on page 18.

-Attention: Static electricity that is released to internal server components when the server is powered-on might cause the server to halt, which could result in the loss of data.
-To avoid this potential problem, always use an electrostatic-discharge wrist strap or other grounding system when working inside the server with the power on.
+- 1. Read the safety information that begins on page v and "Installation guidelines" on page 21. - Attention: Static electricity that is released to internal server components when the server is powered-on might cause the server to halt, which could result in the loss of data.
+To avoid this potential problem, always use an electrostatic-discharge wrist strap or other grounding system when working inside the server with the power on. - 2.
+Remove the cover from the server (see "Removing the cover and bezel" on page 23). - Make sure the memory hot-swap enabled LED is lit on the top of the memory card to be replaced.
+If the LED is not lit, enable memory mirroring (see "Active Memory" on page 33).

-- 2. Remove the cover from the server (see "Removing the cover and bezel" on page 20). - Make sure the Memory Hot-Swap Enabled LED is lit on the top of the memory card to be replaced.
-If the LED is not lit, enable memory mirroring (see "Active Memory" on page 31). - 4.
-Prepare the new memory card to go into the server: - a.
-Touch the static protective package that contains the memory card to any unpainted surface on the outside of the server; then, remove the memory card from the package. - b.
-Place the memory card on a flat, static protected surface with the DIMM connectors facing up. - c.
-Install memory DIMMs in the memory card (see "Installing memory modules"). - 5.
-Remove the memory card from the server: - a.
-Make sure that the retention levers on the edge of the memory card are fully open. - b.
-Lift the memory card out of the server. - 6.
-Replace the memory card: - a.
-Grasp the new memory card by the retention levers and turn the memory card so that the connector aligns with the connector on the microprocessor board. - b.
-Insert the memory card into the memory card connector. - c.
-Press the memory card into the connector and close the retention levers.
+- 4. Prepare the new memory card: - a.
+Touch the static-protective package that contains the memory card to any unpainted surface on the outside of the server; then, remove the memory card from the package. - b.
+Place the memory card on a flat, static-protected surface with the DIMM connectors facing up. - c.
+Install memory DIMMs in the memory card (see "Installing DIMMs"). - 5.
+Remove the memory card from the server: